MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 The C++ Core Checkers for enforcing the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) are now distributed with Visual Studio.
 Simply enable the checkers in the Code Analysis Extensions dialog in the project's property pages and the extensions will be included when you run code analysis.

 ![CppCoreCheck](media/CppCoreCheck.png "CppCoreCheck properties page")

+**Visual Studio 2017 version 15.3**: Support added for rules related to resource management.
+For more information, see [Using the C++ Core Guidelines checkers](/visualstudio/code-quality/using-the-cpp-core-guidelines-checkers).

 ## Visual Studio Graphics Diagnostics